Frequently Asked Questions

 Where are the Sheriff's Office district stations located?

-The Sheriff's Office presently has two district stations.
-District 1 Station is at 37575 Charlotte Hall School Road in Charlotte Hall and District 4 Station is at 21633 Great Mills Road in Lexington Park.
+The Sheriff's Office presently has three district stations.
+District 1 Station is at 37575 Charlotte Hall School Road in Charlotte Hall, District 3 Station is at 23125 Camden Way in California, and District 4 Station is at 21633 Great Mills Road in Lexington Park.

 Although you can stop by a district station to speak to a deputy, you need to know that these outposts are not manned 24 hours a day.
 They are utilized by the deputies as a place to conduct investigations, interview individuals, complete paperwork and make telephone calls.